Skip to main content

 How could we enable end-users to completely redesign the interfaces they use?

 Mainstream UI personalization features are typically limited to superficial aesthetic changes (like color mode).
-This research aimed at reimagine UI personalization: how could we enable end-users (anyone) to personalize any aspect of the UIs they use?
+This project aimed to reimagine UI personalization: how could we enable end-users (anyone) to personalize any aspect of the UIs they use?

-I identified critical pain points (e.g., effort, ideation, and expertise), elaborated requirements (e.g., data agency, ideation support, and execution assistance), and explored different prototypes.
-This enabled me not only to propose a solution but also to create a roadmap, a design space that developers of future personalization mechanisms should follow to ensure their solutions align with users' needs.
+I empathized with users to identify critical pain points (e.g., effort, ideation, and expertise), elaborate requirements (e.g., data agency, ideation support, and execution assistance), and explore different designs.
+I proposed a solution and created a roadmap, a design space that developers of future personalization mechanisms should follow to ensure their solutions align with users' needs.

 The Process

-I followed a user-centered approach, interacting with more than 150 participants across 4 studies.
+I followed a user-centered approach, engaging with more than 170 users across 4 studies.

 01